 For safety reasons, you should never reveal someone's transgender status to a third party.
 First and foremost, it is not your story to tell.
 In particular, the existence of this web essay does not constitute permission to you the reader to disclose my trans status to anyone.
 Second, you might mortally endanger a trans person by outing them.
 Every year in North America, two digits of trans people are murdered by cis people just for being trans.
 The vast majority of the victims are trans women, and disproportionately many of them are Black and Indigenous.
 I have chosen to be out about my trans status as a calculated (small) risk, to show support for younger trans and genderqueer mathematical scientists.

 The average physicist did not undertake much of a social justice education as an undergraduate.
 Colleagues commonly have a rather elementary grasp of misogyny, and make the rookie mistake of conflating gender identity with sexual orientation.
-In fact, those two facets of identity are independent variables in human beings.
+(In a nutshell: while gender and sexuality are related, they are separate variables, with tremendous variegation.)
 Nor does the average physicist have any idea how much of gender is performative, understand how sexism intersects with racism, or possess much of a structural analysis.
 So I would encourage you not to overestimate your progressiveness on the topic of gender.
 Do some homework on this.
 There are a few links at the bottom of this essay to help you to get started.

-Discrimination on the basis of gender identity or gender expression has been illegal in Ontario for a few years, and is now also (as of Tue.20.Jun.2017) illegal across all of Canada as well.
+Discrimination on the basis of gender identity or gender expression has been illegal in Ontario since 19.Jun.2012, and is illegal across Canada since 19.Jun.2017.
 Regardless, transphobia is extremely common and widespread, even in relatively progressive countries.
 Needing to use a public toilet while trans can be awful, especially for trans women in a conservative American state.
 I am getting better at handling transphobic incidents as I gain more experience.
 It would be a great help if you could make an effort not to add to my transphobia burden as I negotiate life and the bro culture of physics.

 The best thing you can do right now as a friend is to just accept me as I am, in as welcoming a way as you can manage -- not to suddenly pull away from me because you know something new about my gender.
 It is natural that your feelings about me may change as I look and sound a bit different than before, but I urge you to consider two very important ethical points as you reorient yourself within the scope of our friendship.